 For laminate flooring, plank thickness is measured in millimeters (mm).
-A millimeter is quite small, roughly 0.039 inches.
+A millimeter is roughly 0.039 inches.

-Products, like American Concepts, will state plank thickness on their packages or in their advertising by measuring the entire plank thickness – from the bottom surface that rests on the subfloor to the top of the plank.
-So if a plank has an attached pad (meaning the underlayment is actually attached to each individual plank) you may see a plank thickness of 14 mm.
+Flooring products like Swiss Krono will state plank thickness on their packages or in their advertising by measuring the entire plank thickness — from the bottom surface that rests on the subfloor to the top of the plank.
+So if a plank has an attached pad (meaning the underlayment is actually attached to each individual plank), you may see a plank thickness of 14 mm.
 That means it’s a 12 mm thick plank with a 2 mm thick pad attached, equaling 14 mm.

-Therefore, plank thickness does not refer strictly to the core of the plank (i.e., C in the illustration above), but the combination of all the layers that make up the plank.
+Therefore, plank thickness doesn’t refer strictly to the core of the plank but instead to the combination of all layers that make up the plank.

 Is laminate flooring thickness a guarantee of durability?

 Impact resistance, or the ability of a laminate floor to withstand the impact of a falling object, is related to plank thickness.
-In general, the thicker the plank, the more resistant the floor becomes to fracture from a dropped object.
-Brands like our American Concepts floors meet and exceed a light commercial rating on “Large-Ball Impact Resistance” and “Small-Ball (Dart) Impact Resistance” tests.
+In general, the thicker the plank the more resistant the floor becomes to fracture from a dropped object.
+Our floors meet and exceed a light commercial rating on “Large-Ball Impact Resistance” and “Small-Ball (Dart) Impact Resistance” tests.

 Is thickness a guarantee of quality in laminate flooring?

 Again, not necessarily; a thicker laminate could be manufactured with lower-quality materials.
-At KronotexUSA, we use a superior high-density fiber (HDF) core made of 50% southern yellow pine and 50% hardwood in our laminate floors, like American Concepts, no matter what the thickness is.
-To us, every component of our laminate floor is important in every product we make.
+Swiss Krono USA uses a superior high-density fiber (HDF) core made of 50% southern yellow pine and 50% hardwood in our laminate floors, no matter what the thickness is.
+Every component of our laminate floor is important in every product we make.

 Are there advantages to a thicker plank laminate floor?